pypr/compyle/docs/source/details.rst

 ~~~~~~~~~~

 Scans are generalizations of prefix sums / cumulative sums and can be used as
 building blocks to construct a number of parallel algorithms.
-These include but
+These include
-not are limited to sorting, polynomial evaluation, and tree
+but not are limited to sorting, polynomial evaluation, and tree operations.
-operations.
-Blelloch's literature on prefix sums (`Prefix Sums and Their
+Blelloch's literature on prefix sums (`Prefix Sums and Their Applications
-Applications <https://www.cs.cmu.edu/~guyb/papers/Ble93.pdf>`_) has many more
+<https://www.cs.cmu.edu/~guyb/papers/Ble93.pdf>`_) has many more examples and
-examples and is a recommended read before using scans.
-The ``compyle.parallel``
+is a recommended read before using scans.
+The ``compyle.parallel`` module
-module provides a ``Scan`` class which can be used to develop and execute such
+provides a ``Scan`` class which can be used to develop and execute such scans.
-scans.
-The scans can be run on GPUs using the OpenCL backend or on CPUs using
+The scans can be run on GPUs using the OpenCL or CUDA backend or on CPUs using
 either the OpenCL or Cython backend.
-A CUDA backend is not yet supported.

 The scan semantics in compyle are similar to those of the GenericScanKernel in
 PyOpenCL